 - Intensive Outpatient Programs

 - Rehab Programs for Men

 - Teen and Adolescent Substance Abuse Treatment

 Additionally, our drug and alcohol rehab centers all offer evidence-based addiction therapy services.
-For individuals with co-occurring mental health issues, Gateway Foundation also offers dual diagnosis treatment.
+For individuals with co-occurring mental health issues, Gateway also offers dual diagnosis treatment.